electricbookworks/ebw-training/multiformat-editing/text/0-4-intro.md

 4. [**Collaboration**](04-collaboration.html)

-    When we plug our work into the Internet, we get two big new tools: easier collaboration and proper version-control.
+    When we plug our work into the Internet, our new tools give us easier collaboration and proper version-control.
 We'll talk about how your editorial team might change, and about different approaches to version control.

 5. [**Building blocks of books**](05-building-blocks.html)